Ramb0a/awesome-generative-models/README.md

 > Because the Generator and Discriminator can tune only their own parameters and not each other’s, GAN training can be better described as a game, rather than optimization

 In this zero-sum game, eventually neither player can improve their position with any actions.
+This happens when both the generator discriminator can no further minimize the loss of the parameters under their control.

 The [Nash equilibrium](https://www.investopedia.com/terms/n/nash-equilibrium.asp#:~:text=The%20Nash%20equilibrium%20is%20a%20decision%2Dmaking%20theorem%20within%20game,the%20decisions%20of%20other%20players.) brings training to completion when:
   * the generator makes perfect fakes